Housing & Construction Awards

 2001

-Queensland's 2001 House of the Year went to Barclay Mowlem, for the spectacular one-of-a-kind residence at Redcliffe (Brisbane), while Queensland Project of the Year was awarded to Bovis Lend Lease for the RAAF Base at Amberley (Brisbane).
+Queensland's 2001 House of the Year went to Barclay Mowlem, for the spectacular one-of-a-kind residence at Redcliffe , while the Queensland Project of the Year was awarded to Bovis Lend Lease for the RAAF Base at Amberley (Brisbane).
 This project was notable as many of the buildings, while industrial in nature, depended on highly specialised fit outs and design, to provide the best possible facilities for the home of the F-111's.

 2002